 Swinging on your belly, like in the picture, is a sign of proprioceptive input seeking.
 This kind of activity stimulates all the different types of proprioceptors at the same time.

-As you can see, this gives deep pressure on the stomach and sides, stretching up to the upper and lower joints, and tension from moving in a swinging motion.
+As you can see, this provides deep pressure to the stomach and sides, stretching up to the upper and lower joints, and tension from moving in a swinging motion.

 Praxis Issues